brenomatos/portuguese-pos-tagging/README.md

 5,1,0.9615463534328539
 ```

 The first file contains the accuracy of the model regarding every grammatical class considered.
-The second file contains the accuracy of the model as a whole, considering total hits/misses.
+The second file contains the accuracy of the model as a whole, considering total hits/misses, for all models.

 ### Graphs
 This code will also create graphs for each model created, stored in the 'results/graphs/' folder.
 The first kind of graph displays each class's accuracy, for each model created, like the example below: